Independence Day: Resurgence appears in an aspect ratio of approximately 2.40:1 on this Blu-ray Disc. Overall, the image seemed satisfying.

 Audio quality seemed solid as well, so dialogue was natural and well-integrated.
 Music sounded bold and full, while effects packed a strong punch.
 These elements showed good definiton and contributed excellent low-end response.
 The soundtrack suited the story and added a lot to the tale.

-All the set’s extras appear on the 2D disc, and we open with an audio commentary from director Roland Emmerich.
+The extras open with an audio commentary from director Roland Emmerich.
 He provides a running, screen-specific look at story and character issues, cast and performances, locations and sets, various effects and related topics.

 Prior Emmerich commentaries tended to be dull, and this one seems no different.
 Emmerich often does little more than narrate the film, and the facts he provides usually lack much real depth or insight.
 Expect a slow, semi-tedious chat here.